MAUVE Scores for Generative Models: Theory and Practice: Experimental Results

-These results, together with those from the preceding sections, indicate that the general recipe of approximating gaps between distributions of complex high-dimensional objects using embeddings from a pre-trained deep net is a powerful one.
+These results, together with those from the preceding sections, indicate that the general recipe of approximating gaps between distributions of complex high-dimensional objects using embeddings from a pre-trained deep net using $f$-divergence frontiers and \mauve is a powerful one.